preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/business-profiles/index.rst

 .. image:: business-profile-delete-edit-new2.png

-Workplace setting in Omnia 6.5
+Workspace setting in Omnia 6.5
 *********************************
-In Omnia 6.5 you can choose to use Workplace settings within the Business Profile, or you can use a classic setup.
+In Omnia 6.5 you can choose to use Workspace settings within the Business Profile, or you can use a classic setup.
 You make that choice when editing the Business Profile here:

 .. image:: business-profile-workplace.png

 If you choose to use a classic setting, "Classic Action Menu & Mega Menu" should be selected.
-If you would like to use Workplace settings, deselect this option.
+If you would like to use Workspace settings, deselect this option.

 Migrating to Omnia 6.5
 -------------------------
-Workplace settings are not activated for existing Business Profiles when you migrate to Omnia 6.5.
+Workspace settings are not activated for existing Business Profiles when you migrate to Omnia 6.5.
 You can of course leave it as it is, meaning not using Workplace settings.
-If you do, the Workplace options will not be available for the Business Profile.
+If you do, the Workspace options will not be available for the Business Profile.

-If you would like to to use Workplace settings you must create a Business Profile Workplace, this way.
+If you would like to to use Workspace settings you must create a Business Profile Workspace, this way.

 1. Go to Omnia Admin and select Business Profiles in the Tenant settings.
 2. Click the pen for the Business Profile.

 .. image:: business-profile-pen.png

-3. Click "Create Business Profile Workplace".
+3. Click "Create Business Profile Workspace".

 .. image:: business-profile-create-workplace.png

-This icon indicates that a Workplace has been created for the Business Profile:
+This icon indicates that a Workspace has been created for the Business Profile:

 .. image:: business-profile-icon.png